 To back this up, did you know that 55% of customers are willing to spend more money with a company that guarantees them a satisfying experience?

-Before, businesses used to offer costly customer support either face-to-face interactions or developing an entire call center ready to handle customer queries.
+Before, businesses used to offer costly customer support either through face-to-face interactions or with call center management software to handle customer queries.

 Nowadays, technology has allowed eCommerce shops to have a different approach to helping customers.

 The solution is to build more customer-centric journeys and offer customer support through technologies such as conversational messaging and personalization techniques.

 70% of customers report that technology makes it simple to take their business to a competitor, if need be, according to Salesforce.

 So, let’s look at the things you can do to ensure more effective customer support in your eCommerce shop.

 Sometimes customers want to get their customer support via live chat.
 Not only is this a fast option to resolve any customer inquiries, but it’s also more resourceful.
 Your agents can focus on solving more complex and demanding issues, while customers get immediate attention to frequently asked questions.

 Chats also tend to have the highest customer satisfaction level for any customer service channel, with 73%, compared with 61% for email and 44% for phone.